Peter Goldsmith, Baron Goldsmith

-Peter Henry Goldsmith, Baron Goldsmith PC, KC (born 5 January 1950) is a British barrister and a former Attorney General for England and Wales and for Northern Ireland.
-On 22 June 2007, Goldsmith announced his resignation which took effect on 27 June 2007, the same day that Prime Minister Tony Blair, stepped down.
-Goldsmith was the longest serving Labour Attorney General.
-He is currently a Partner and head of European litigation practice at US law firm Debevoise & Plimpton and Vice Chairperson of the Hong Kong International Arbitration Centre.
+Peter Henry Goldsmith, Baron Goldsmith PC, KC (born 5 January 1950) is a British barrister who served as Attorney General for England and Wales and Attorney General for Northern Ireland from 2001 and 2007.
+His resignation, announced on 22 June 2007, took effect on 27 June, the same day that Prime Minister Tony Blair stepped down.
+Goldsmith was the longest serving Labour attorney general.
+He is currently a partner and head of European litigation practice at US law firm Debevoise & Plimpton and Vice Chairperson of the Hong Kong International Arbitration Centre.

 Biography

 Goldsmith was born in Liverpool, Lancashire (now Merseyside), and is of Jewish descent.
 He was educated at Quarry Bank School before reading law at Gonville and Caius College, Cambridge and University College London.
 He was called to the Bar at Gray's Inn in 1972, practising from Fountain Court Chambers in London.
 He took silk in 1987 and became a deputy High Court judge in 1994 and he was elected the youngest ever chairman of the Bar of England and Wales in 1995.
 He was raised to the peerage as a Labour peer in 1999, as Baron Goldsmith, of Allerton in the County of Merseyside.
 He was appointed Her Majesty's Attorney General in June 2001.
 One of his first acts was to discuss breaches of the injunction against publishing the whereabouts of the offenders in the murder of James Bulger.
 He was sworn of the Privy Council in 2002.

 Goldsmith has also held a number of posts in international legal organisations, including Council Member of the International Bar Association (IBA) and of the Union Internationale des Avocats.
 From 1998 until his appointment as Attorney General he was co-chairman of the IBA's Human Rights Institute.
 Between 1997 and 2000 he was Chairman of the Financial Reporting Review Panel, a non-departmental public body responsible for enforcing financial reporting standards.
 In 1997 he was elected to membership of the American Law Institute and made a member of the Paris Bar.